Sjögren's disease: Programmed cell death

-Dysregulation of apoptosis (programmed cell death) is believed to play a role in the pathogenesis of a variety of autoimmune diseases, though its role in Sjögren's syndrome is controversial.
+Dysregulation of apoptosis (programmed cell death) is believed to play a role in the pathogenesis of a variety of autoimmune diseases, though its role in Sjögren's disease is controversial.
 Both the Fas and Fas ligand proteins are overexpressed in primary Sjögren's patients, while expression of BCL-1, which is known to downregulate apoptosis, was found significantly reduced in acinar and ductal epithelial cells of Sjögren's patients compared to healthy people.
-In situ studies did not show increased apoptosis among glandular epithelial cells, but did show reduced apoptosis among infiltrating mononuclear cells.
+In situ studies did not show increased apoptosis among glandular epithelial cells but did show reduced apoptosis among infiltrating mononuclear cells.
 Reduced apoptosis was also implicated in the accumulation of autoreactive B-cells found in the glands.
 The relationship of autoantibodies expressed in Sjögren's syndrome with apoptosis is still being researched.

 Hormonal factors

 Sex hormones seem to influence humoral and cell-mediated immune response, with estrogen being considered one of the biggest factors responsible for sex-immunologic dimorphism.
-Estrogen deficiency appears to play a role in development of Sjögren's syndrome.
+Estrogen deficiency appears to play a role in the development of Sjögren's disease.
 It has been hypothesized that androgen administration to the ocular surface may serve as an effective therapy for dry eyes.

 Diagnosis

+While Sjögren's disease is one of the most common autoimmune diseases, it has no specific and non-invasive diagnostic tests.

-Diagnosing Sjögren's syndrome (SS) is complicated by the range of symptoms that a patient may manifest, and the similarity between symptoms of Sjögren's syndrome and those of other conditions.
+Diagnosing Sjögren's disease is complicated by the range of symptoms that a patient may manifest, and the similarity between symptoms of Sjögren's disease and those of other conditions.
 Also, patients with SS symptoms approach different specialities for treatment, which can make diagnosis difficult.
-Since dry eyes and dry mouth are very common symptoms, and frequently occur in people over 40, affected people may believe that the symptoms are age-related, so ignore them.
-Some medications can cause symptoms similar to those of Sjögren's syndrome.
-The combination of several tests, which can be done in a series, can eventually diagnose Sjögren's syndrome.
+Since dry eyes and dry mouth are very common symptoms, and frequently occur in people over 40, affected people may believe that the symptoms are age-related, so they ignore them.
+Some medications can cause symptoms similar to those of Sjögren's disease.

+Tests

+The combination of several tests, which can be done in a series, can eventually diagnose Sjögren's disease.

 Blood tests

-Blood tests can be done to determine if a patient has high levels of antibodies that are indicative of the condition, such as antinuclear antibody (ANA) and rheumatoid factor (because Sjögren's syndrome frequently occurs secondary to rheumatoid arthritis), which are associated with autoimmune diseases.
-Typical SS ANA patterns are SSA/Ro and SSB/La, of which anti-SSB/La is far more specific; anti-SSA/Ro is associated with numerous other autoimmune conditions, but is often present in SS, but aAnti-SSA and anti-SSB tests are frequently not positive in SS.
+Blood tests can be done to determine if a patient has high levels of antibodies that are indicative of the condition, such as antinuclear antibody (ANA) and rheumatoid factor (because Sjögren's disease frequently occurs secondary to rheumatoid arthritis), which are associated with autoimmune diseases.
+Typical SS ANA patterns are SSA/Ro and SSB/La, of which anti-SSB/La is far more specific; anti-SSA/Ro is associated with numerous other autoimmune conditions, but is often present in SS.
+However, anti-SSA and anti-SSB tests are frequently not positive in SS.

 Rose bengal test

-The rose bengal test uses a stain that measures state and function of the lacrimal glands.
+The rose bengal test uses a stain that measures the state and function of the lacrimal glands.
 This test involves placing the nontoxic dye rose bengal on the eyes.
-The dye's distinctive colour helps in determining the state and functioning of tear film and the rate of tear evaporation.
+The dye's distinctive colour helps in determining the state and functioning of the tear film and the rate of tear evaporation.
 Any distinctive colour change can indicate SS, but confirming the condition requires many related diagnostic tools.